GCP

 • Configure a Static Route with the ILB static IP addresses for routing.
 Use the trust interface gateway IP address.

-Ensure the policy allows health checks from the GCP Load Balancer (LB) pool to the internal LB IP from SCM.
+Ensure the policy allows health checks from the GCP Load Balancer (LB) pool to the internal LB IP from Strata Cloud Manager.
 Check session IDs to ensure the firewall responds correctly on the designated interfaces.

 Configurations to Secure VM Workloads